 Year 2018.
-Pablo is now 2 years old.
+My son is now 2 years old.
 25 months to be exact as I write this.

 Last year, I decorated our home for Christmas by following his lead.
 This year is the same – but with a few changes and additions depending on his current interests and skills.

 If you want to see how I decorated last year, go HERE.

 Our living room looks similar from last year – still a fun game in the middle for everyone!
 I put balance rocks last year, but I changed it to this beautiful Connect 4 game this year.
 For my son, it serves as posting work.
 He also has blocks underneath the middle table for him to stack since he is currently so into stacking.

 Let’s go to the right side of the photo: I used my chest of table cloths, fabrics, etc as a table for my son’s Christmas-themed work:

 A parol (Star Lantern) is very common in Filipino homes.
 This is one of my favorite “magic items” for the Christmas season when I was a child, so when P started showing interest for parols, we bought two small, blinking lanterns for him.
 For details on where I bought our parols, you can visit THIS post.
 My husband put a switch so our son can turn it on and off by himself.